dennyb87/wagtail-openshift/README.md

 Your media files and database will be on OpenShift in a persistent directory called `$OPENSHIFT_DATA_DIR` in that way:
 ```
 $OPENSHIFT_DATA_DIR/
+    db.sqlite3
     media/
-    db.sqlite3
 ```
-Don't worries... they will not be affected by `git push`.
+Don't worry... they will not be affected by `git push`.